CLIMATE WARMING

 The hardest thing to do when thinking of ways to combat climate change: is change.

 Many countries have declared a state of climate emergency, but carry on as before, hoping to gain economic advantage over their neighbours.
 China, India, Russia and the USA are some of the most two-faced.
-At least Trump admits that he's not going to agree to any binding targets.
+At least Trump admitted that he was not going to agree to any binding targets.
 In that respect he may be more honest, but it is generally agreed outside the US that he's still wrong to gamble with the lives of billions - without any rescue or reserve plan.
 Come on Donald, it's okay to admit a mistake.

 SIX WAYS WARMING IS AFFECTION OUR OCEANS :-